 It’s not as if we are not used to sharing our data.

 Today, everyone is giving up their info to internet giants.
 What their name is, their address, their card details, where they are, how old they are, what their gender is, what content they like to consume, what device, what browser, what time they do what they do, what they search for, what they buy, what angers them, what delights them.
 The list goes on.

 In fact, they probably even know you better than you know yourself.

 Don’t you have that friend who thinks that Google and Facebook are listening in on your conversations because, the other day, they were talking about a thing, and then, what the hell man, there are ads for that same thing in articles and on Instagram suddenly everywhere?

 I don’t know about big corporations listening in on what you say.
 But what I do know is that these companies have built up such a good digital representation of your persona that they are pretty accurate in serving you the right ads.

 Does privacy matter?

-So what if the big guys know my data.
-These are cool Silicon valley guys.
+So what if the big guys know my data?
+These are cool Silicon Valley guys.
 They dress like me and say the right things.
-And you know what ?
-I would rather have more relevant ads shown to me rather than seeing that Grammarly ad for the 100th time.
+And you know what?
+I would rather have more relevant ads shown to me rather than see that Grammarly ad for the 100th time.